ontio/ontology/docs/specifications/cli_user_guide.md

 Create a new account contains a key pair and an address.

-First select the key type, which could be specified via `-t` option.
+First select the key type, which could be specified via `-t` or `--type` option.

 ```sh
 $ ontology account add